 Goats that are too large or too small.

-The ideal Standard Boer goat is a white goat with a fully pigmented red head and ears, with either a white blaze or with full red colouring.
+The ideal Standard Boer goat is a white goat with a red head and ears, with either a white blaze or with full red colouring.
 Uniform shading between light and dark is permissible.
 The minimum requirement for a stud animal is a red patch of at least 10 cm. in diameter on both sides of the head, ears excluded.
-Both ears should have at least 75% red colouring and with 75% pigmentation.
+Both ears should have at least 75% red colouring.

 The following is permissible: